Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-04-19 01:36:24
+Last Updated: 2025-04-20 01:46:05

-I Can Be Changed By What Happens To Me.
-But I Refuse To Be Reduced By It.
+The Two Hardest Tests On The Spiritual Road Are The Patience To Wait For The Right Moment And The Courage Not To Be Disappointed With What We Encounter.

-By Maya Angelou
+By Paulo Coelho